tnam02112001/mustangmayhem/README.md

 Every car has a buffer value, which represents the spaces between each car.
 This buffer randomly ranges from two to eight.
 The Mustang can touch the car from the top, bottom, or back.
 However, if he runs into the car from the front, he gets run over.
 Pathing for the cars is simple, as they move either to the left or to the right.
 A car has a 50-50 chance of being either a car moving towards the left or towards the right.

 Using the Dijkstra pathfinding algorithm, The Hunter tries to get to the Mustang.
-The longer the game runs, the faster the Hunter is.
+The longer the game runs, the faster the Hunter and the cars are.
 As a result, the player needs to control the Mustang faster to survive from hunting.